 Concolic unit testing techniques aim to detect crashes/run-time failures such as null-pointer dereference (NPD), array index out-ofbounds (OOB), and divide-by-zero (DBZ) as well as violations of user-given assertions.
-They often focus on crashes because usergiven assertions are usually not available.
+They often focus on crashes because usergiven assertions are usually not available in real-world programs.

-Concolic unit testing techniques insert assert(exp) into f where exp specifies a condition to avoid crashes (e.g. denominator \neq 0 to avoid DBZ).
+Concolic unit testing techniques insert assert(exp) into f where exp specifies a condition to avoid crashes (e.g., denominator $\neq$ 0 to avoid DBZ).
 Because of assert(exp) in f, concolic testing tries to generate a test input with which f makes exp false and increases a chance to detect crash bugs.